Assertive Community Treatment (ACT)

 Autism Diagnostic Team (ADT)

-The Autism Diagnostic Team was formed to serve the diagnostic needs of children and their families in Southeast Kansas.
+The Autism Diagnostic Team was formed to serve the diagnostic needs of children and their families in Cherokee County.
 Early identification and treatment of Autism Spectrum Disorder can lead to improved outcomes and functioning in children.
 This service is open to anyone needing an autism assessment.
 To obtain additional information about this diagnostic test please contact Julie Vogel, Children's Director at 620-848-2300.

 Mental Health First Aid